luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 >
 > Unpack the file with `tar xzvf JupyterNotebook.tgz`
 >
-> Find 'Jupyter Notebook' from the pulldown menu for Interactive Apps from the portal.
+> Find 'Jupyter Notebook' from the pulldown menu for Interactive Apps in the portal.
 >
 > Submit Jupyter Notebook.
 When it starts, navigate to JupyterNotebook and view the notebook you just downloaded.
 {: .challenge}